The Educational Theatre Association’s Professional Development Intensives (PDIs)

 directing a musical to curriculum development to stage

-Participation in our PD seminars also allows attendees to advance a
+EdTA's PDI seminars also allows attendees to advance a

 graduate degree or earn credit required for continuing education.